| Students, bar owners question minor bill STEPHANIE FRIEDMAN Daily Texan Staff, Date 02/01/1997 [ Photo Missing - Hole in the Wall bartender

 the prestige of Austin as 'The Live Music Capital of the World.'

 It will make it harder for bands to get a large audience."
+"I won't have the opportunity to see a lot of

 live bands I would like to see if this bill gets passed," he added.